pinterest/querybook/docs_website/docs/integrations/plugins.md

 Lineage plugin allows you to extend Querybook to fetch lineage information from a custom data lineage backend.
 Please check [Add Lineage guide](./add_lineage.md) for more details.

+### DAG Exporter Plugin

+DAG Exporters allow users to create a workflow from Query Cells in DataDocs.
+Querybook by default provides "demo_dag_exporter" code as an example but it needs to included in the plugin exporter to be used and does not work out of the box.
+Please Check [Add DAG Exporter guide](./add_dag_exporter.md) to learn how to add a dag exporter.

 ## Installing Plugins

 1. Ensure you can run the vanilla Querybook